WojciechMatuszewski/programming-notes/aws/serverless/learn-you-some-lambda-best-practice.md

 - just note that **this event is fired when the execution environment is about to be closed**.
 This **means that your AWS Lambda might have already been invoked a couple of times on the same container**.

+### Lambda extensions and the circuit breaker pattern

+[This blog post](https://aws.amazon.com/blogs/compute/using-the-circuit-breaker-pattern-with-aws-lambda-extensions-and-amazon-dynamodb) showcases a neat pattern of implementing the _circuit breaker_ with AWS Lambda extensions.

+There are multiple approaches to tackle the _circuit breaker_ architecture.

+1. Use ESM to turn on/off the "thread" that exists behind the AWS Lambda and some kind of event source.
+2. Check the service availability inside the AWS Lambda function itself.
+3. Use Step Functions to manage the state.
+Invoke AWS Lambda via SFN.
+   ...
+And others.

+I find this particular solution interesting because it can be re-used across different runtimes (because it leverages an extension) and does not introduce that much complexity to the overall solution.

 ## Lambda runtime

 - wrapper the AWS provides that runs your handler.